CodingDinosaur/CultureIssueDemonstration/README.md

 zh_Hant_MO|zh_MO
 zh_Hant_TW|zh_TW

-# Partial Failure of GetCultureInfo
+# Possible Failure of GetCultureInfo
 When one of the affected Cultures is obtained using `CultureInfo.GetCultureInfo`, the resulting `CultureInfo` object contains a mixture of expected and unexpected data.
-For example, the culture name and display name are incorrect, but the ANSICodePage is correct.
+For example, the ANSICodePage is correct, but the parent locale is not.

-I'm not certain why this is the case, but I believe it is because `CultureInfo` objects contain a complex weave of data, not all of which is fetched up front, and some of which may only

 When calling GetCultureInfo, the code path ultimately leads to native calls to get the specific locale here:
 [System.Globalization.Native/locale.cpp:GlobalizationNative_GetLocaleName](https://github.com/dotnet/coreclr/blob/master/src/corefx/System.Globalization.Native/locale.cpp#L201-L219) ->
 [System.Globalization.Native/locale.cpp:GlobalizationNative_GetLocale](https://github.com/dotnet/coreclr/blob/master/src/corefx/System.Globalization.Native/locale.cpp#L31-L83)

-Unlike the previous example of getting all locales, ICU appears to return correct data for zh-TW, as can be see in the ICU test app.
-However, it is likely that some of the numerous properties initializers, and constructors for CultureInfo and its child objects utilize or otherwise depend on the data previously obtained via `CultureData.EnumCultures`.
+Unlike the previous example of getting all locales, ICU appears to return correct data for zh-TW, as can be see in the [ICU test app](TBD).
+However, it is possible that some of the numerous properties initializers, and constructors for CultureInfo and its child objects utilize or otherwise depend on the data previously obtained via `CultureData.EnumCultures`.

 (Among other places, the `CultureInfoConverter` in `System.ComponentModel` depends on the full culture list.)